 The Briscoe Western Art Museum is a distinctive museum focusing specifically on the heritage and culture of the American West.
 It is conveniently located on the river walk, making it a great stop to add to your trip to San Antonio.

-The building that houses the museum also has a rich history of being the first public library in San Antonio, first opening its doors in the 1930s.
+The museum’s building also has a rich history of being the first public library in San Antonio, opening its doors in the 1930s.

 The art in the museum primarily focuses on the life of the cowboys and Native Americans throughout time.
 It also showcases the beautiful Western landscape through paintings, drawings, sculptures, and more.